Update, Feb. 28, 6:30 p.m.

 Seattle Public Schools are keeping families and staff updated via the district’s website, emails, text messages and phone calls, said SPS spokesperson Tim Robinson.
 The district is also urging staff, students and their families to take the same precautions advised during every flu season: Wash your hands; don’t touch your eyes, nose or mouth with unwashed hands; stay home when sick; and cover your mouth and nose with a tissue or your inner elbow when sneezing or coughing.

-Bellevue School District, which has a large Chinese student population, has been sending advice and information to families about the virus since Jan.
+The Bellevue School District has been sending advice and information to families about the virus since Jan.
 24. That has included guidance from the state Department of Health about when to stay home from school and information for anyone who has traveled to China, said district spokesman Michael May.

 The district has also warned against discrimination related to the virus: “When it comes to infectious disease, country of origin does not mean that people with an association to that area are ill or contagious.”